MaslowCommunityGarden/Slide-with-BUILT-IN-dust-collector./README.md

-# Slide with BUILT IN dust collector.
+# Sled with BUILT IN dust collector.

 Dust collector built in to the Maslow CNC slide.